Plant Trees in Your Town

 August 1-14: Applications are reviewed.
 Priorities are given to street tree projects, areas of clear public benefit and need, new applicants and new locations for previous applicants.
 Earlier submittals and proposed outreach can be tie-breakers.

-August 15-22: All applicants notified of acceptance or denial.
+By August 25: All applicants notified of acceptance or denial.
 Recipients receive additional information and guidance on next steps.

-By December 19: Recipients submit required reporting information
+By November 30: Recipients submit required reporting information.

 QUESTIONS?